What Is G-LOC

 Recovery is prompt following the removal of the G-force.
 A period of disorientation can occur, and vivid dreams have been reported during unconsciousness.
 We once had a member of the Canadian Tenors who came out to fly with us say he was happy he experienced G-LOC because he was back at home having Christmas dinner with his family, who he hadn't seen in months!

 No matter your style, it's always an adventure here at Sky Combat Ace.
-If you'd like to see how many Gs you can handle, check out our flight experiences and give us a call to book your flight today!
+If you'd like to see how many Gs you can handle, check out our flight experiences and book your flight today!

 Sources: